UNESCO Sites in Central Asia

 The town is very heavily, but also quite well restored and operates virtually as an open-air museum even though there are still many locals also living inside the walls.
 One can best soak up the atmosphere in the early mornings or evenings.
 Recommended sights are the Kunya Ark and its viewing platform, Tash Hauli’s Harem, the unfinished Kalta Minor and the Djuma Mosque (with the least claustrophobic minaret to climb).

-UNESCO sites in Kyrgyzstan
+UNESCO Sites in Kyrgyzstan

 Sulaiman-Too Sacred Mountain